A Christmas with cards

-Merry Christmas and a happy, healthy and prosperous New Year for 2025.
+Merry Christmas and a happy, healthy and prosperous New Year in 2026.

 Christmas cards were a lot of fun while I was elected.
 We did an annual special photo shoot and produced our own Christmas cards every year.
 The visual attraction to the recipients was always our cats, and secondarily Andrea.
 I seemed to be along for the ride.
 To my astonishment, numerous people not merely told me, but also showed me, that they collected our cat Christmas cards.
 As a past photographer myself, I was fussy in how I instructed the photographer to get the pictures from year to year.
 I wanted the image to be up-close and personal, to make eye contact from the card with the recipient.
 Even the Toronto Star occasionally featured our Christmas card in their annual round-up of what greetings elected Members of the Legislature distributed.